 5. A Nutrient Dense Diet

 Our anxious children need the absolute best nutrition we can possibly give them.
 If they’re picky find nutritional foods they will eat by experimenting and getting them involved.
 Smoothies are a great way to sneak veggies into the diet.
-Anxious children typically need more fat in their diet in the form of grass-fed meats, farm raised eggs, avocados, coconut oil, fish oil. nuts & seeds.
+Anxious children typically need more fat in their diet in the form of grass-fed meats, farm-raised eggs, avocados, coconut oil, fish oil. nuts & seeds.
 They also benefit from specific vitamins and supplements like B vitamins, zinc, GABA and essential fatty acids.

 Be sure to feed their growing brains so they can have the best nutritional support for healing.
 Skip the sugary fruit juices and make fruit infused water with a little stevia.
 Be creative and get them involved in planning and making their meals.

 Journaling your child’s anxiety patterns can be extremely helpful in identifying what their triggers are.
 You may begin to see a pattern.
-Include a food diary in your journal and you may discover that gluten or dairy are a big contributor.
+Include a food diary in your journal and you may discover that gluten or dairy is a big contributor.
 Journaling can help you discover so many things about your child’s anxiety that you didn’t realize before.
 It can also be very helpful if you were to take your child to a doctor or therapist.

 Journal your feelings and prayers.
 Parenting and homeschooling an anxious child is very stressful.
 Sometimes putting pen to paper can help you sort out your feelings and help you with the stress that you’re under.